The Library

 Booze: River Cottage Handbook No.12 - John Wright

-Booze starts with the basic principles of making drinks and preparing your equipemnt.
-After that it is divided up by alcohol type, from beer, cider, and wine to herbal spirits and fruit liqueurs.
-John Wright's approach is quite a technical one with a glossary of terms and a good level of detail about ingredients and techniques, including alternatives with some pros and cons.
-He does throw in his own opinions and his personality comes through which stops this from being a dry book of techniqes.
-There is enough basic info for beginners but the book feels better for people with a little more experience who want to understand the principles behind brewing and infusing rather than someone diving in for the first time.
+The author has a technical approach with a glossary of terms and a good level of detail about ingredients and techniques, including alternatives with some pros and cons.
+He does throw in his own opinions and his personality comes through which stops this from being a dry book of techniqes, but it is definitely one for learning and less of a general read like Booze for Free.

 The Wildcrafting Brewer - Pascal Baudar